FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 $ docker-compose up --build
 ```

-If you wanted to delete Solr data, you need to run (that will remove any persisted data - you must redo `solr create_core`):
+If you wanted to delete Solr data, you need to run:

 ```shell=
 $ docker-compose down --volumes
 ```

+This will remove any persisted data - you must redo `solr create_core` (see step 3 in the previous section) to recreate the Solr cores.

 ### 3. Modifying the datasets